curl/everything-curl/usingcurl-downloads.md

 ### "My browser shows something else"

-A very common use case is using curl to get a URL that you can get in your browser when you paste the URL in the browser's address bar.
+A common use case is using curl to get a URL that you can get in your browser when you paste the URL in the browser's address bar.

-But a browser getting a URL does so much more and in so many different ways than curl that what curl shows in your terminal output is probably not at all what you see in your browser window.
+A browser getting a URL as input does so much more and in so many different ways than curl that what curl shows in your terminal output is probably not at all what you see in your browser window.

 #### Client differences